0 In Fabulous over Fifty

 They showed the photo series to 44 University students.
 For each model’s series, the subjects were told to select the photo that best represented what they themselves thought was most attractive, the one they thought most women would like best, and the one they thought most men would like best.

-Suffice it to say, ladies who frequent ‘da club’ might have been dropping a fortune at Sephora for nought.
+Suffice it to say, ladies who frequent the club might have been dropping a fortune at Sephora for nought.

 The female participants thought the models looked better with slightly more makeup than the male participants did.
-However, all of the participants thought male observers would want the models to be wearing more makeup than female observers would.
+However, all of the participants thought men would want the models to be wearing more makeup than female observers would.

 They were wrong—men and women preferred the same amount.
 And that amount was less than the models had actually applied.

-“Taken together, these results suggest that women are likely wearing cosmetics to appeal to the mistaken preferences of others,” Jones and Kramer wrote in the study, forthcoming from the Quarterly Journal of Experimental Psychology.
+“Taken together, these results suggest that women are likely wearing cosmetics to appeal to the mistaken preferences of others,” Jones and Kramer wrote in the study coming out from the Quarterly Journal of Experimental Psychology.
 “These mistaken preferences seem more tied to the perceived expectancies of men, and, to a lesser degree, of women.”

 In other words, the models were primping for nonexistent ideals, not for actual humans.